patrickbwarren/transam-triton/EMULATOR.md

 100, though in the emulation only one write cycle is needed per memory location to store the data.
 These write cycle counts are initialised to zero at the start, and reinitialised by the emulated UV erase step.
+If the `READ ERROR` simulation mode is turned on (function F8), the cycle count is still incremented but the emulator does not overwrite the existing data in the EPROM.

 In terms of physical hardware the EPROM programmer consists of an [Intel 8255](https://en.wikipedia.org/wiki/Intel_8255) programmable